eea/eea.rancher.catalog/templates/matomo/3/README.md

 # Installation

 ## Configuration
+- `Matomo url` - Matomo url, used in the reports archiving job and analytics job
 - `Mariadb username` - User used by matomo to connect to the database
 - `Mariadb database` - Database used by matomo to store data
 - `Mariadb database password` - Password used by matomo to connect to the database